-At our bed and breakfast, my wife Diana and I said goodbye to the guests, cleaned rooms and sat down for a cup of tea.
+At our bed and breakfast, my wife Diana and I said goodbye to the guests, cleaned the rooms, and sat down for a cup of tea.
 Then Christina, our next door neighbor, rang the bell.
 She came inside and collapsed in tears.
-George, her husband, was dying, and she and her 25-year-old daughter were trying to care for him.
-Today the visiting nurse couldn’t get through, and it was all too much for them.
+George, her husband, was dying, and she and Marita, her 25-year-old daughter, were trying to care for him.
+The visiting nurse couldn’t get through, and it was all too much for them.

-Diana responded with compassion, while I followed from duty, certain I wouldn’t like what would face us there.
+Diana responded with compassion while I followed from duty, certain I wouldn’t like what would face us there.
 We received lessons in caring for the dying.
-We bathed and moved George into a comfortable position, diapered him, changed his gown, put cream on his bedsores, and tried to make him as comfortable as possible.
+We bathed George, diapered him, changed his gown, put cream on his bedsores, and tried to make him as comfortable as possible.